alexseitsinger/react-simple-modal/README.md

 -   isVisible - (Boolean, Required) - Is this modal visible or not?
 -   onEscapeKey - (Function, Optional) - Function to run when escape key is pressed.
 -   onClickBackground - (Function, Optional) - The function to invoke when the modal background is clicked.
 Can be used to close the modal.
+-   modalClassName - (String, Optional) - The className to prepend to the class for use for all instances of this modal.
+Defaults to "SimpleModal".

 ## Usage